alexkernphysiker/WASA-analysis/README.md

 =======================================
 Sources of my software used for analysis of data obtained from the experiment WASA-at-COSY on searching eta-mesic 3He in May 2014.

+This repository contains ubmodules with libraries from othe my repositories.
+You can read also their documentation.

 Required software